 Brian House is an artist who investigates the rhythms of human and nonhuman systems.
 Through sound, subversive technology, and multidisciplinary research, he makes our interdependencies audible in order to imagine new political realities.
-Past work has incorporated the sounds of urban rats, vinyl records made from geolocation data, an orchestra distributed throughout a museum, and a street art project covering 467 cities around the world.
-His current project, Macrophones, explores atmospheric infrasound as a means of listening to the climate crisis.
+Past work has incorporated the sounds of urban rats, a vinyl record made from geolocation data, and field‑recordings of the infrasonic world.

-House spent his undergrad at Columbia University’s Computer Music Center, holds a PhD in Computer Music & Multimedia from Brown University, and was Associate Scholar at Columbia’s Center for Spatial Research.
+House holds a PhD in Computer Music & Multimedia from Brown University, and was Associate Scholar at Columbia’s Center for Spatial Research.
 He is currently Assistant Professor of Art at Amherst College.

 cv / / mailing list / instagram / soundcloud